teaching-on-testbeds/fabric-tutorial/README.md

 # FABRIC for education: best practices and resources for teaching with FABRIC

 Welcome!
-If you are looking for the materials frome the education tutorial at the FABRIC KNIT Community Workshop, you're in the right place.
+If you are looking for the materials from the education tutorial at the FABRIC KNIT Community Workshop, you're in the right place.